stcorp/avl-use-cases/README.rst

 When you then save the opened notebook this will automatically generate a .ipynb file.
 Any modifications in the .md or .ipynb file will be automatically synchronized to the other file.

+You can also have jupyterlab open .md files as notebooks by default by using:

+  $ jupytext-config set-default-viewer markdown
+  $ jupytext-config list-default-viewer
+  markdown: Jupytext Notebook

 Creating HTML page
 ------------------